Good battery life, a nice design and a smartphone app that on the whole works well.

-The 3 BIG Question about the Kolibree Ara
+The 3 BIG questions about the Kolibree Ara

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Kolibree Ara connected toothbrush.
 If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Kolibree Ara review further down the page or watch our video review.
+If you want more detail, you can read our full Kolibree Ara review further down the page.